History of criminal justice: Legal process

 The legal process of trials in colonial America was quite different from the modern one in many ways.
 After an alleged crime was reported, a magistrate, or judge, would consider the presented evidence and decide whether it was a true crime.
-If the magistrate decided that a crime was indeed committed the accused was apprehended and sent to be questioned by the magistrate.
+If the magistrate decided that a crime was indeed committed the accused was apprehended and brought to be questioned by the magistrate.
 The interrogation was usually held in the magistrate's own house with a few marshals or deputies as witnesses.
 However, during this step in the procedure, no lawyers were involved on behalf of either party.
 After the hearing the accused was usually free to leave until the trial without bail.

 Just as in the interrogation, there was no defense attorney present at the trial and the proceedings moved quickly as each witness testified against the defendant.
 However, a district attorney, who was often appointed by the governor and assigned to a certain district or county, usually handled the prosecution.
 Unlike the prosecutors in England, who worked privately and for a payment from the victim, the district attorneys of colonial America handled the prosecution in almost all trials.
 The district attorney's position soon became one of the most important political position in county government because they often had to be elected.

 The role of the defense attorney was minuscule, if not unheard of, in the colonial period.
 This stemmed from an English legal tradition of severely restricting the role of the defense to challenging or question narrow points of the law.
 In time the American practice of trials allowed a greater and more vigorous role to the defense of the accused.
 However, at that current time there were few trained lawyers to begin with and most defendants could not afford one.

 Juries were also not used at that time and those who requested them were thought to be challenging the authority of the judge.
 Since the magistrate who had proclaimed the trial necessary was also the judge who presided over the trial, the verdict was quite often guilty.
 The main purpose of the trial was to give the defendant a chance to admit their guilt and repent.
 The theory behind the trial and punishment being very public was that they would serve to reinforce the rules of conduct and discourage others from acting out and breaking laws.